MASD-Project/dogen/README.md

 their specific needs.
 Note that Dogen has experimental C# support, but it is not in feature parity with C++ support.

-Dogen provides a /reference product/ for each supported language, available as a separate git repo:
+Dogen provides a _reference product_ for each supported language, available as a separate git repo:

 - [C++ Reference Product](https://github.com/MASD-Project/cpp_ref_impl).